 Since the database is connected to a local server it won’t run in your ide but once you have made the database it will work fine.
 To create the database follow the below mentioned procedure

-- Create a database fitness in mysql using local server.
+- Create a database fitness in mysql using a local server.

 - Then create a table user.